theshem/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps/generation.md

 ```

 {% capture __alert_content -%}
-In case you use [SourceMapDevToolPlugin](https://webpack.js.org/plugins/source-map-dev-tool-plugin) for more fine grained control of source map generation, leave `noSources` turned off, so Sentry can display proper source code context in event stack traces.
+In case you use [SourceMapDevToolPlugin](https://webpack.js.org/plugins/source-map-dev-tool-plugin) for more fine-grained control of source map generation, leave `noSources` turned off, so Sentry can display proper source code context in event stack traces.
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"
   content=__alert_content
+  level="info"
 %}

 ### SystemJS

 SystemJS is the default module loader for Angular 2 projects.
-The [SystemJS build tool](https://github.com/systemjs/builder) can be used to bundle, transpile, and minify source code for use in production environments, and can be configured to output source maps.
+The [SystemJS build tool](https://github.com/systemjs/builder) can be used to bundle, transpile, and minify source code for use in production environments.
+You can also configure the build tool to output source maps.

 ```javascript
 builder.bundle('src/app.js', 'dist/app.min.js', {